lewishowles/components/src/components/form/form-wrapper/form-wrapper.md

 ### `submit`

-Fired when the user submits the form and validation succeeds, containing the current values of each of the `form-field` elements contained within the form.
+Fired when the user submits the form and validation succeeds, containing submit-ready values.
+By submit-ready, we mean that the returned data only contains currently registered fields.
+When a field is unregistered, its value remains in
+`v-model`, but is excluded from submit unless a field with the same name is registered again.

 ### `v-model`

-The current values of each of the `form-field` elements contained within the form will be available as an object through `v-model`.
+The current values of each of the `form-field` elements contained within the form are available as an object through `v-model`.
+Values remain available here after a field is unregistered, even though they are excluded from submit payloads until the field is registered again.

 ## Methods